 Diversity, Equity and Inclusion Faculty Fellows

-The Vice President for Diversity, Equity and Inclusion and Provost and Vice President for Academic Affairs invite interested faculty to consider participating in the Diversity, Equity and Inclusion (DEI) Faculty Fellows program.
-DEI Faculty Fellows are provided a leadership development opportunity by working with the Vice President for Diversity, Equity and Inclusion to support initiatives committed to advancing DEI efforts at Molloy University.
+The Vice President for Mission Integration and Inclusion and Provost and Vice President for Academic Affairs invite interested faculty to consider participating in the Diversity, Equity and Inclusion (DEI) Faculty Fellows program.
+DEI Faculty Fellows are provided a leadership development opportunity by working with the Vice President for Mission Integration and Inclusion to support initiatives committed to advancing DEI efforts at Molloy University.

 Dr. Datta teaches courses on neural basis of communication, aphasia and cultural linguistic diversity.
 Her research focuses on understanding brain processes subserving communication across the lifespan with a focus on multilingual and multicultural individuals using Event Related Potentials.
 Her recent publications have focused on speech perception in bilinguals and innovative interventions for those with aphasia.

-During her fellowship, Dr. Datta is working with the Faculty Professional Center by leading initiatives and professional development opportunities around anti-ableism, accessibility and allyship.
+During her fellowship, Dr. Datta is working with the Faculty Professional Center, leading initiatives and providing professional development opportunities related to anti-ableism, accessibility, and allyship.

 Dr. Engels’ research focuses on bioethics, Indigenous philosophy, and philosophy of extraordinary encounters.
 She is the editor of The Good Place and Philosophy: Everything is Forking Fine!, co-editor of Westworld and Philosophy: If You Go Looking for the Truth, Get the Whole Thing, and co-editor of The Palgrave Handbook of Pop Culture and Philosophy.
 She is President of the North American Sartre Society and an Advisory Board Member for the Society for UAP Studies.